drBenway/pixi-vn-wiki/start/getting-started.md

 ## Project Initialization

-To initialize a new project, you can use the following command:
+If you want to start a new project, you can use the following command to initialize a new project with the Pixi’VN template:

 :::tabs
 == npm